Scroll Down To Order

 May 9—Allies secretly secure an Enigma machine after capture of U-boat 110.

-May 10—London is pounded by Luftwaffe.
+May 10—London is pounded by Luftwaffe; since summer of 1940, 40,000 civilians killed.
 Rudolf Hess parachutes into Scotland claiming it is a peace mission.
+British troops begin a desert march to Baghdad.

 May 11—Station C decodes HY00 8 and locates the “Akagi” in Sasebo.